SINTEF/Muscade.jl/docs/src/index.md

 **[Muscade.jl](https://github.com/SINTEF/Muscade.jl) is a [Julia](https://julialang.org) package for the description and solution of optimization problems constrained by the equilibrium of a finite element (FEM) model.**

-The problems solved by `Muscade` have two components:
+The problems solved by `Muscade` are defined by two components:

 1) A fairly classical FEM model (the constraints) - but with more *degrees of freedom* (refered to as "dofs" in the following) than usual: In `Muscade`, dofs are separated into three `classes`: